 Assistive Listening Devices and T-Coil devices are available on a first-come, first-served basis for programs in the Dean and Barbara White Auditorium.
 To obtain a headset, please consult a guest services assistant or program specialist.
 Assistive Listening Devices are available free of charge.

 Assistive Listening Devices and T-Coil devices are available for programs in the Frank and Judy O’Bannon Great Hall with a 48-hour notice.
-For more information, please contact the museum at TDD 317.234.2447.

 For private events that require ASL interpretation, please contact Facility Rentals with a 48-hour notice at 317.232.1637.

 For the visually impaired or blind visitor, the museum is best navigated and experienced with a companion.
 It is highly recommended that visitors plan a return visit as the museum is filled with all sorts of interesting facts, artifacts and opportunities, and it can be overwhelming to take in on just one visit.
 Consider purchasing a membership as this is the most economical approach.

 Braille signage is in accordance with ADA requirements in areas such as elevators, restrooms and entrances.

 Taking into consideration the sensitive nature of artifacts, some displays are tactile.

 Interactive Tour for Visually Impaired Visitors

 Visitors who are blind or low-vision can navigate interactive and tactile elements of the museum using a mobile app.
 The app is available for download in the App Store under the name Indiana State Museum Guide.
 Learn more here.

 A Family Restroom is available on Level 3.